Zeitsperre/PyConLT2024/slides.md

 ---

 <!--
-Climate Services have been around for some time, but when I started working on them, there was a lot of terrible things we had to work with...
+Climate Services have been around for some time, but when I started working on them, there was a lot of not so great things we had to deal with...
 -->

 # **Climate Services** in the 2010s

 - `MATLAB`-based in-house libraries (**proprietary** 💰)
-  - No external libraries / all in-house
+  - No source code review
-- Issues with data storage/access/processing 😫
+- Issues with data storage / access / processing 😫
   - Small team unable to meet demand
   - Lack of output data uniformity between researchers ⁉️
   - Lots of bugs 🐛 and human error 🙅